grandparkla/july4/index.markdown

 # Announcements

-EIGHTH ANNUAL GRAND PARK + THE MUSIC CENTER'S 4TH OF JULY BLOCK PARTY GOES VIRTUAL WITH PERFORMANCES AND FAMILY FUN SO ANGELENOS
+GRAND PARK + THE MUSIC CENTER'S 4TH OF JULY BLOCK PARTY: HOME EDITION TO BE BROADCAST ON ABC7/KABC-TV LOS ANGELES WITH CONTINUED PROGRAMMING STREAMED VIA GRAND PARK’S AND THE MUSIC CENTER’S DIGITAL PLATFORMS
-CAN JOIN TOGETHER TO CELEBRATE SAFELY

 Please note: There is no show onsite at the park.
+There is no fireworks show at the park.
+The show is on TV and online!

 </section>